 Lorenzo Lamas – Tom Chisum

-Lorenzo Lamas looks pretty much unrecognizable these days and not at all in a bad way!
+Lorenzo Lamas, 64, looks pretty much unrecognizable these days and not at all in a bad way!
 He was only 18 when they filmed Grease, so it makes sense that he matured into such a fine specimen.
 Out of the supporting cast, he’s done the best for himself post-Grease.
 His best-known work since then is as Lance Cumson in Falcon Crest, as Reno Raines in Renegade, and as Hector Ramirez in The Bold and the Beautiful.
-More recently, we saw him in 2020’s Bleach, and is currently filming two projects, one called Trailblazers and another called Palm Strings Confidential.
+More recently, we saw him in 2020’s Scorpion Girl Awakening: The Movie, Real Blood: The True Beginning and Bleach.

 Susan Buckner – Patty Simcox